🚀 Tech News

 Anthropic Claude Fable 5 Shutdown

-πŸ“° Via DevFlokers
+??
+Via DevFlokers

 The Sudden Blackout of Claude Fable 5

 In a move that shocked the tech industry, Anthropic was forced to implement a sudden global suspension of its newly launched flagship reasoning models, **Claude Fable 5** and **Mythos 5**, on June 12, 2026.
 The suspension followed an urgent, highly classified national security directive issued by the United States Department of Commerce and export-control agencies.
 For six days, developers worldwide attempting to access Anthropic's most advanced reasoning APIs were met with service outage errors, highlighting the growing vulnerability of commercial AI infrastructures to geopolitical interventions.
+This event represents the first time a major frontier AI model has been taken offline due to regulatory intervention after it had already been made publicly available.

 National Security and Cyber Vulnerability Concerns